patterns/web-bluetooth/README.md

 ![mobile page](screen-mobile.png)

 ### Quickstart
-0. You need a Edge Impulse project (or [use ours](https://studio.edgeimpulse.com/public/699161/live))
+0. You need an Edge Impulse project (or [use ours](https://studio.edgeimpulse.com/public/699161/live))
 1. From Edge Impulse: Deployment, choose the Arduino library for the build target.
 2. Add the resulting (.zip) file as a library in the Arduino workspace:
 ```bash